Vasanthengineer4949/nhv-docs/docs/llmsrelated.md

 ## 1. Finetune Llama2 using QLoRA

-🚀 zLLM Model Finetuning in Minutes: Hands-On Guide with Llama2 - 7b!
+🚀 LLM Model Finetuning in Minutes: Hands-On Guide with Llama2 - 7b!

 📹 Unlock the secrets of custom dataset finetuning with the recently launched Llama2 - 7b parameters model from Meta AI.
 Join us in this video tutorial as we navigate through the process using just 50 lines of code, all within the convenience of Google Colab's free environment.